Academic Programs & Points of Entry

 DS0111: Wilson Reading

-Landmark offers three Summer Programs to help students discover and practice academic skills and strategies that improve their ability to learn.
-Students are not required to have a diagnosed learning disability to participate in summer programs.
+Landmark offers Summer Programs to help students discover and practice academic skills and strategies that improve their ability to learn.
+Students are not required to have a diagnosed learning disability to participate in our summer programs.

 - High School Summer Program teaches rising juniors and seniors skills they can apply in high school, including formal instruction in assistive technology.